trublud/KickAss-Gui/kickass/README.i18n.md

-KickAss daemon internationalization
+KickAssCoin daemon internationalization
 ==================================

-The KickAss command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [KickAss Localization Workgroup on Taiga](https://taiga.getkickass.org/project/erciccione-kickass-localization/) or come chat on `#kickass-translations` (Freenode/IRC, riot/matrix, MatterMost)
+The KickAssCoin command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [KickAssCoin Localization Workgroup on Taiga](https://taiga.getkickasscoin.org/project/erciccione-kickasscoin-localization/) or come chat on `#kickasscoin-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [KickAss Core GUI](https://github.com/kickass-project/kickass-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [KickAssCoin Core GUI](https://github.com/kickasscoin-project/kickasscoin-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators